AusRegistry/ari-toolkit/readme.md

 The service element mapping module provides a simple means of translating between EPP service elements and their programmatic representation.
 The network transport module, which depends on session management service elements in the service element module, provides the following services; service information discovery, opening and closing EPP sessions, and sending and receiving EPP service elements.

-This toolkit also provides a mechanism to retrieve a Trademark Claims Notice from TMDB for a look up key.
-For detailed information on retrieving TM notice please refer to [Trademark Claims Notice](#trademark-claims-notice)
+This toolkit also provides a mechanism to perform the following Trademark Clearing House (TMCH) related functionality:

+-   Retrieve a Trademark Claims Notice from TMDB for a look up key.
+For more information on retrieving TM notice please refer to [Trademark Claims Notice](#trademark-claims-notice)
+-   Parse and validate Signed Mark Data (SMD).
+For more information on how to use the library for parsing and validating SMDs please refer to [Trademark Clearing House (TMCH)](#trademark-clearing-house)

 ## Installation and Setup